EU AI Act for Energy Companies: Grid AI Compliance Guide 2026

 What This Means Practically

 German utilities need to map AI systems by function.
 Critical infrastructure control needs full high-risk treatment, integrated with KRITIS obligations.
 Operational support AI needs basic documentation.
 Customer-facing AI needs transparency measures.
+Robotic systems in grid maintenance raise additional considerations addressed in the AI robotics compliance guidance.
+Cloud platforms like AWS Bedrock are increasingly used to host energy AI workloads and require their own compliance review.

 How Compound Law Helps